-Even without a Disability Lawyer, some Claimants will print off a copy of Spinal Disorder Listing 1.04 and take it to their doctor.
+Even without a Disability Lawyer, some Claimants will print off a copy of Spinal Disorder Listing 1.15 and 1.16 and take it to their doctor.
 You can ask your doctor whether you meet all of the requirements of the Listing.
 If so, the doctor can write a letter indicating how you meet the Listing and you can submit the letter to Social Security.

 A COMPETENT BACK DISABILITY LAWYER CAN USE “THE GRIDS” TO WIN YOUR SOCIAL SECURITY DISABILITY CLAIM

 One very useful tool often overlooked by SSA, Judges, and inexperienced Lawyers is the Medical Vocational Guidelines commonly referred to as “The Grids.”
 A skilled Back Disability Lawyer knows how to use “The Grids” to your advantage to win your disability case.